mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "I know.
 I wish I wasn't the cause of the pain, but I think it's best for me and you.
 If we don’t see each other again before summer, I hope you have fun in Guam and Dallas.
 And I’ll be sure to post pictures on Instagram when I go to Japan."

 And with that, we parted.
 I was so nervous only an hour ago, but now, I felt absolutely heartbroken.
 I couldn't believe that things with Connor were officially over.
 He was my first match, and something about that was oddly sentimental.
-From the time that he and I had chatted at the end of October to the time that he and I met in person for the first time at the end of January to this time where he and I tried to date for the past couple weeks, it was so difficult for me to grasp that it was going to be the end.
+From the time that he and I had chatted at the end of October to the time that he and had I met in person for the first time at the end of January to this time where he and I had tried to date for the past couple weeks, it was so difficult for me to grasp that it was the end.

 I went back to my apartment and tried to do my homework, but I was too unmotivated and heartbroken.
 I cried and cried.
 It was definitely a lot more painful than my heartbreak with Bryce, maybe even sharper than my heartbreak with Kent.
 I learned that getting physical so soon could be detrimental to something long-term, yet for some odd reason, I still had feelings for Connor.
 But he didn't have those same kinds of feelings for me.
 He did say that he had learned a lot from the dates he and I had been on.
 Maybe he learned that getting physical too soon could confuse the head and the heart, just as much as it had mine.